MicrosoftDocs/power-platform/power-platform/admin/api-request-limits-allocations.md

 5. Power Platform requests capacity add-on packs aren't assignable to users or cloud flows during the transition period.
 However, Microsoft recommends that you purchase these add-ons to remain within your license terms and to be prepared for when the transition period ends.
 If your cloud flows are currently being throttled, purchase add-ons and create a support ticket with the flow details and add-on details so that the support team can provide exceptions for your throttled flows.

 6. Seeded license users can only use cloud flows within the context of the app.
-To learn more, see [seeded licenses](/power-platform/admin/power-automate-licensing/deep-dive-on-specific-license) section.
+Learn more in the [seeded licenses](/power-platform/admin/power-automate-licensing/deep-dive-on-specific-license) section.
 The enforcement on license limits is less strict during transition period and Microsoft recommends that you remain within your license terms to avoid any disruptions when the transition period ends.

 ## Frequently asked questions